bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/VolumeManagement.rst

 Bareos will create Volume names Vol0001, Vol0002, and so on when new Volumes are needed.
 Much more complex and elaborate labels can be created using variable expansion defined in the :ref:`Variable Expansion <VarsChapter>` chapter of this manual.

 The second change that is necessary to make automatic labeling work is to give the Storage daemon permission to automatically label Volumes.
-Do so by adding :config:option:`sd/device/LabelMedia`\  = yes to the :strong:`Device` resource as follows:
+Do so by adding :config:option:`sd/device/LabelMedia`\  = yes to the :config:option:`Sd/Device`\  resource as follows:

 .. code-block:: bareosconfig
    :caption: Label Media = yes